SwenBrands/pyLamb/README.md

+The pyLamb package is a set of Python scripts and functions made to evaluate global climate models in terms of atmospheric circulation patterns on multiple time-scales and also explores the low frequency variability seen in observations.
+To this end, the 2 main scripts
+<interpolate_xesmf.py> and <makecalcs_parallel.py> are provided that
-The pyLamb package is a set of Python scripts and functions run sequentially that allows the calculation of the Lamb Weather Type (LWT) classification (Jones et al. 1993) at any grid-box in northern and southern Hemisphere extratropics in reanalysis and GCM data.
-It is designed to process netCDF data from ESGF of virtually any GCM participating in CMIP5 and 6 and additionally comes with an extensive metadata archive on these GCMs.
+must be run sequentially in order to classify continuous 6-hourly sea-level pressure patterns into 27 discrete the Lamb Weather Types (LWTs, Jones et al. 1993) at any grid-box in northern and southern Hemisphere extratropics in reanalysis and GCM data.
+The package is designed to process netCDF data from ESGF of virtually any GCM participating in CMIP5 and 6 and additionally comes with an extensive metadata archive on these GCMs.
 The scripts have the following tasks and should be run in the following